anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 vcode = getpass.getpass()
 !echo {vcode} | google-drive-ocamlfuse -headless -id={creds.client_id} -secret={creds.client_secret}
 ```
-You will be asked two times to authenticate the access to your drive.
+You will be asked **twice** to authenticate the access to your drive.
 At each step a token will be generated:
 - Click on the link to log into your google account.
 - Allow access to your drive.
 - Copy the token (The token looks like this - 4/PABmEY7BRPd3jPR9BI9I4R99gc9QITTYFUVDU76VR)